TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 22/Exodus 22.21.md

 ---

-And a sojourner shalt thou not wrong, neither shalt thou oppress him: for ye were sojourners in the land of Egypt.
+"You shall not wrong an alien, neither shall you oppress him, for you were aliens in the land of Egypt.